-INFERNO OF EDEN, currently undergoing its final revision, totals 110,000 words.
-It uses the framework of an epic yarn about a young woman struggling against the tyranny of the powerful to explore hard science fiction concepts.
-Specifically, the novel delves into the nature of intelligence as well as our understanding of time.
-It also contains an element of the mysterious as humanity’s near extinction has catalyzed the emergence of extraordinary talents in the protagonists.
+is a post-apocalyptic Western about a young woman struggling against the tyranny of the powerful.
+The novel explores the nature of intelligence as well as our understanding of time.
+It also contains an element of the mysterious as humanity’s near extinction has catalyzed the emergence of extraordinary talents in the hero.

 In 2002 I founded GrubHub.com, which I recently left to pursue a literary career.
 In my 12 years as leader of the company, I created a brand that has attracted 10 million customers as well as 1.2 million Twitter and Facebook followers.
 By way of my bona fides for writing a hard science fiction novel, I have a pile of degrees from MIT, where I was often seen hanging around the AI lab.
 Which is to say, I’m perfectly aware when I sacrifice solid science in the name of a great story.